-Problem Reason Solution The white calibrate wire in the grey Turck cable is grounding intermittently.
-Tape the end of the white wire in the panel and make sure that it cannot touch metal.
-The actuator goes into calibration mode spontaneously.
-A very strong source of electro- magnetic interference (EMI), such as a contactor, is in the vicinity of the actuator or grey cable.
-Increase the distance between the EMI source and the actuator.
-Install additional metal shielding material between the EMI source and the actuator or cable.
-There is an intermittent failure of the position sensor Replace the actuator.
-The actuator goes into calibration mode The motor brake is not working properly.
-Get the motor brake to where it operates freely and recalibrate. every time power is restored after a power loss The position sensor's EEPROM memory has failed Replace the actuator.
+Problem Reason Solution The actuator goes into calibration mode every time power is restored The motor brake is not working properly.
+Get the motor brake to where it operates freely and recalibrate. after a power loss The position sensor's EEPROM memory has failed Replace the actuator.
 The motor was manually moved while the position sensor was not powered.
 Recalibrate.
 The actuator does not transmit the correct position after a power loss.
 The motor brake is not working properly.
 Get the motor brake to where it operates freely and recalibrate.
 The position sensor's EEPROM memory has failed Replace the actuator.
-The photo-chopper is mis- aligned with the slotted optocouplers.
+The photo-chopper is misaligned with the slotted optocouplers.
 Try to realign or replace the actuator.
 There is a rapid clicking noise when the motor is operating.
 The photo-chopper is positioned too low on the motor shaft.
 Adjust the photo-chopper so that the fence extends further into the optocoupler slots.
 A motor bearing has failed Replace the actuator.
 There is a loose connection in the screw terminal blocks.
-Tighten The motor operates in one direction only There is a loose or dirty connection in the yellow Turck cable.
-Clean an tighten The position sensor has failed.
+Tighten The motor operates in one direction There is a loose or dirty connection in the yellow Turck cable.
+Clean an tighten only The position sensor has failed.
 Replace the actuator.
 There is a broken motor lead or winding Replace the actuator.